Skip to main content

 Yamaha Ténéré 700

 One of the reasons the Ténéré took three years to progress from prototype to production was the difficulty in making a bike this size work equally well on and off-road.
 But the fact Yamaha invested the time shows in the end result: the Ténéré is one of the few adventure bikes that really does have the all-terrain ability to belong on Britain’s byways.
 There’s loads of ground clearance, the riding position feels natural when you’re standing up, and the engine is equally at home whether you’re doing precise pootling on technical lanes or big, lairy blasting along forest tracks.
-Some say the suspension holds the bike back, but you have to be a pretty tasty off-road rider for it to really be an issue.
+Yamaha say the 2025 model benefits from “upgraded suspension”, and has a repositioned fuel tank which should make it slightly less top-heavy.

 Read our Yamaha Ténéré 700 review here